-The third floor informs about Einstein's groundbreaking insights, and a 20-minute video introduces his life, thoughts and actions.
+The 3rd floor provides information about Einstein's groundbreaking findings, and a 20-minute video introduces him to his life, thinking and work.

-Zytglogge from the Kramgasse (2006).
-Zytglogge from Marktgasse.
-Astronomical clock and chime Clockwork Hans von Thann in the spire
+Cytglogge from Kramgasse (2006).
+Cytglogge from Marktgasse.
+Astronomical clock and glockenspiel by Hans von Thann in the tower helmet

 In the know?
 Log-in to add a tip for other adventurers!